drew1kun/ansible-role-vim/README.md

   **Important**: by default, plugins are installed for `root` user.
 In all other users you have to install plugins manually with command `vim +PluginInstall`.

-  Refer to [Vundle documentation](https://github.com/VundleVim/Vundle.vim) for plugin management.
+  Refer to [Vundle documentation][vundle-link] for plugin management.

 ### Use case #2: install for a single user